You are here

 - Marnie Rodgers

-Mark Dahlman is well known throughout Canada as an executive for international consulting firms, serving as the lead for multidisciplinary client assignments for many diverse organizations.
-He has been frequently quoted in the media and has been featured on CBC Radio in regards to human resource topical issues such as labor shortages, compensation trends, and costs for employee benefit plans.
+Mark is a retired executive for an international consulting firm, serving as the lead for multidisciplinary client assignments for many diverse organizations.
+He was frequently quoted in the media and has been featured on CBC Radio in regards to human resource topical issues such as labor shortages, compensation trends, and costs for employee benefit plans.

 Mark is currently President of Dahlman Human Capital Corp., helping organizations strategize and implement more effective governance and total reward strategies, drawing from his broad Canadian and United States experience.

-In addition to his career, Mark has volunteered with several Calgary-area not-for-profit organizations.
+Mark has served on the CFIS Society Board of Directors since 2015 and is a member of the Strategic Planning and Head of School Support Committees.
+In addition, Mark has volunteered with several Calgary-area not-for-profit organizations.
 He was on the Cabinet of the Calgary and Area United Way Campaigns in 2002, 2003, and 2004.
-He was on the Executive Board of the Calgary Chapter of the Leukemia and Lymphoma Society Light the Night Campaign in 2012 and 2013.
-He also chaired a committee to raise funds for playground equipment for new facilities at Ecole Notre-Dames des Vallees in Cochrane, AB in 2012.
+He was on the Executive Board of the Calgary Chapter of the Leukemia and Lymphoma Society’s Light the Night Campaign in 2012 and 2013.
+He also chaired a committee to raise funds for playground equipment for new facilities at École Notre-Dame des Vallées in Cochrane, Alberta in 2012.

 Peter Forrester is part of the leadership team of the Kinder Morgan group of companies.
 Kinder Morgan is the largest energy midstream company in North America.
 Peter’s responsibilities include managing the legal and Aboriginal aspects of Kinder Morgan’s Canadian operations.
 Peter is also part of the leadership team responsible for the proposed $5.4 billion dollar expansion of the Trans Mountain Pipeline.